lacanoid/datalink/docs/options.md

 ### LCO=1xx,3xx RECOVERY YES

 Provides point-in-time recovery of file contents.
+See [recovery](recovery.md)

 Con: More space usage.
 It might be good to make use of *copy-on-write* feature of some filesystems, but I don't know which ones support it and how to turn it on.
 It should be always on by default, anyway.